mehulagg/gitlab/doc/user/project/merge_requests/revert_changes.md

 ## Reverting a merge request

 NOTE:
-The **Revert** button will only be available for merge requests created in GitLab 8.5 and later.
+The **Revert** button is available only for merge requests created in GitLab 8.5 and later.
 However, you can still revert a merge request by reverting the merge commit from the list of Commits page.

 NOTE:
-The **Revert** button will only be shown for projects that use the merge method "Merge Commit", which can be set under the project's **Settings > General > Merge request**.
+The **Revert** button is shown only for projects that use the merge method "Merge Commit", which can be set under the project's **Settings > General > Merge request**.
 [Fast-forward commits](fast_forward_merge.md) can not be reverted via the MR view.

-After the Merge Request has been merged, a **Revert** button will be available to revert the changes introduced by that merge request.
+After the Merge Request has been merged, use the **Revert** button to revert the changes introduced by that merge request.

 ![Revert Merge Request](img/cherry_pick_changes_mr.png)

-After you click that button, a modal will appear where you can choose to revert the changes directly into the selected branch or you can opt to create a new merge request with the revert changes.
+After you click that button, a modal appears where you can choose to revert the changes directly into the selected branch or you can opt to create a new merge request with the revert changes.

-After the merge request has been reverted, the **Revert** button will not be available anymore.
+After the merge request has been reverted, the **Revert** button is no longer available.

 ## Reverting a commit